-Austin in the Winter Storm: Interview with Sheila
+Austin in the Winter Storm: Sheila’s Story

 In Texas’s unprecedented winter storm and power grid disaster, the non-profit organization Austin Disaster Relief Network inspired large-scale mutual aid and united the community with strength.
 They fielded calls and directly distributed resources that couldn’t be found anywhere else to hundreds of people in dire situations.

 After personally experiencing some of the effects of this disaster, and consequently volunteering with ADRN as an emergency dispatcher, I felt called to visit with a few survivors to speak with them about their experiences.

 I interviewed three individuals and families who not only received help from ADRN, but also gave generously of themselves to benefit the greater good.
 They’re inspiring humans.
 Read more about why I created this project here.

 Born and raised in New Orleans, Sheila has had a full career traveling across the world as a flight attendant in early adulthood, and later becoming a law clerk for the United States Magistrate.
 Sheila describes that past version of herself as “the person that wouldn’t even go to my mailbox without full makeup.”

 Now, she meets with me in a simple New Orleans Saints t-shirt, jeans and sneakers, her face clear and make-up free, walking her beloved Pug-Terrier pup, Harley.
 Vivacious and confident, Sheila tells me about how her values have changed, and how she’s found her greatest passion in helping her neighbors.